LazaUK/MatrixLabs-VoiceAssistant/README.md

 # MatrixLabs: My first Voice Assistant from Snips.ai

-To install the solution, use Sam:
+To use the solution, unzip it and deploy to your target device with Sam:
 ```
 sam install assistant -i proj_eP2oKV0z61y
 ```